darshkpatel/go-mock-json/README.md

 ## Installation

+Easiest way to install this , is by executing the following command if you have golang setup on your machine

+`go get -u github.com/darshkpatel/go-mock-json/cmd/go-mock-json`

-You can download one of the compiled binaries from the [Releases Page](https://github.com/darshkpatel/go-mock-json/releases) and add it to the system PATH or copy it to the bin folder.
+You can also download one of the compiled binaries from the [Releases Page](https://github.com/darshkpatel/go-mock-json/releases) and add it to the system PATH or copy it to the bin folder.

 You can also compile from source using the instructions mentioned below